RhyminGarfunkle/knifebuckets/README.md

 Alternatively, players may wish to keep the Enforcer's "Taxes" to level the playing field, but not have them as an in-battle element.
 In this case, simply force all players to pay their full "taxes" in the End of Week, and don't offer the Precinct Assault scenario during Downtime.

 Hired Guns may use any appropriate miniature.
+If you want to make them on the cheap, individual sprues for various gangs can often be purchased very cheaply on eBay.
 Fighter Cards for your Hired Guns may be taken from official sources, or you can use the Hired Guns here, or make your own!

-# Vehicles and the Ash Wastes

-The Knifebuckets campaign contains **no scenarios or provisions for playing in the Ash Wastes.**

-While the Mad Max-style car wars of the Ash Wastes certainly sound rad as heck, this campaign is focused on accessibility - vehicles provide a whole extra set of complex rules on top of an already massively complex game, in addition to a whole bunch of big, expensive models to purchase, assemble, and paint.

 # Recommended Gangs

 It's recommended that players new to the Underhive Skirmish Game stick to one of the six "House" gangs - **Goliath, Escher, Orlock, Van Saar, Delaque, and Cawdor.** This is simply for ease of play, as those gangs all have very clear and obvious rules for things like gang composition, tactics cards, item availability, etc.

+For the uninitiated, Goliath are super strong, Cawdor are individually poor fighters but have strength in numbers, Escher are fast and mobile, Van Saar are extremely effective sharpshooters, Delaque like to sneak around, and Orlocks are right in the middle.
+When in doubt, play the gang you like the looks of!

+As written in these campaign rules, the Enforcers are not a player-controlled gang - they are a balancing element, enforcing the taxation system, and at times providing a common enemy for all players to work against.
+When they show up, players who's gangs are not part of the battle will be responsible for playing the Enforcers.
+Keep this in mind if a player wishes to play as an Enforcer gang - there's no reason that they couldn't play using the rules of any other gang in the Knifebuckets campaign, but you'll probably want to at least make sure they have a different color scheme!

-If someone *really* wants to run Squats, Gene Stealer Cults, Nomads, or any other non-House gang, it's recommended that they spend some time studying the rules to this game (core rules, fighter skills, tactics cards, and this campaign) and put in significant thought as to how they'll incorporate their chosen gang into this Campaign - for example, what tactics cards will they use for their starting deck?
+If someone *really* wants to run **Squats, Gene Stealer Cults, Nomads,** or **any other non-House gang (including Enforcers),** it's recommended that they spend some time studying the rules to this game (core rules, fighter skills, tactics cards, and this campaign) and put in significant thought as to how they'll incorporate their chosen gang into this Campaign - for example, what tactics cards will they use for their starting deck?
 If playing Nomads, how will they use their gang's skills, which are largely tied to scenarios played in the Ash Wastes?

 Non-house gangs are certainly possible in Knifebuckets, but they will require careful consideration on the part of those gang's players to ensure a fun gaming experience for all players.

+# Vehicles and the Ash Wastes

+The Knifebuckets campaign contains **no scenarios or provisions for playing in the Ash Wastes.**

+While the Mad Max-style car wars of the Ash Wastes certainly sound rad as heck, this campaign is focused on accessibility - vehicles provide a whole extra set of complex rules on top of an already massively complex game, in addition to a whole bunch of big, expensive models to purchase, assemble, and paint.

 # On WYSIWYG